 This is a curated list of our technical postings, to serve as a one-stop shop for your technical reading.
 I’ve focused here on our posts on methodological issues in impact evaluation – we also have a whole lot of posts on how to conduct surveys and measure certain concepts curated here.
-In lieu of our regular links this week, it is updated up to January 14, 2020
+It is currently updated up to July 20, 2021.

 IEanalytics: introducing the Development Impact Evaluation wiki